gwijthoff/CDH507/content/schedule.md

 <span class="headlinks">Readings</span>

-Meredith Broussard, “[Machine Learning: The DL on ML](https://drive.google.com/file/d/18kElRW7hVdz8W9QZ_Hv48O06fXQkSnYS/view?usp=sharing),” in *Artificial Unintelligence: How Computers Misunderstand the World* (Cambridge, Massachusetts London, England: The MIT Press, 2018).
+Meredith Broussard, “[Machine Learning: The DL on ML](https://drive.google.com/file/d/18kElRW7hVdz8W9QZ_Hv48O06fXQkSnYS/view?usp=sharing),” in *Artificial Unintelligence: How Computers Misunderstand the World* (Cambridge, Massachusetts & London, England: The MIT Press, 2018).

+Wendy Hui Kyong Chun, excerpt from *Discriminating Data: Correlation, Neighborhoods, and the New Politics of Recognition* (Cambridge, Massachusetts & London, England: The MIT Press, 2021).

+Richard So, “‘All Models Are Wrong,’” _PMLA_ 132, no. 3 (May 2017): 668–73, <https://doi.org/10.1632/pmla.2017.132.3.668>.

 ## Wednesday: History of Measurement